nloadholtes/synappio-client/Cookbooks/feedback_api.md

 ### The Feedback API by DataValidation

-Datavalidation works with email service providers to help onboard, monitor, and remediate user email data on an ongoing basis.
+DataValidation works with email service providers to help onboard, monitor, and remediate user email data on an ongoing basis.
 Email Assurance, DataValidation's list maintenance solution, analyzes any new data from ESPs on a daily basis and any existing data on a weekly basis - allowing ESPs to keep their database of addresses up-to-date with most recent deliverability information.

-To determine whether email data is deliverable or not, DataValidation looks at the entire deliverability history of an email address, including: A history of hard bounces, complaints, unsubscribes, spam trap information, and whether or not an the owner of an address has a history of being deceased.
+To determine whether email data is deliverable or not, DataValidation looks at the entire deliverability history of an email address, including: A history of hard bounces, complaints, unsubscribes, spam trap information, and whether or not an the owner of an address is deceased.
 In addition to this deliverability history, we look to see whether or not an address has a recent history of opening or clicking within email campaigns.
-This campaign history is provided by Partner ESPs and allows us to determine that an address is deliverable, or that it's deliverable with recent engagement.
+This campaign history is provided by Partner ESPs and helps in determining that an address is deliverable, or that its deliverable with recent engagement.

-By using the Feedback API, ESPs not only benefit from their own campaign history but from that of all Partner ESPs who choose participate - making deliverability reporting even more accurate and up-to-date.
+By using the Feedback API, ESPs not only benefit from their own campaign history but from that of other Partner ESPs who choose participate - making deliverability reporting even more accurate and up-to-date.

 **What is the Feedback API?**